 Though not convenient for where I live, it is a nice space with a very colourful, youthful, Silicon Valley startup vibe to it.
 Something about the desk arrangement, the whiteboard greeting wall, and the friendly atmosphere make it feel fun, collaborative and very entrepreneurial.
 The presence of over twenty people working on a Saturday also let me know that it’s still a serious place to work.
 Work hard, play hard.

 Our First Office

-This new working space already has three locations in city hotspots Churchgate, Lower Parel and Nariman Point.
+This new space already has three locations in city hotspots, Churchgate, Lower Parel and Nariman Point.
 Their vibe is professional chic, and the founder, Milind Doshi, seems to be connected to all the entrepreneurs in the city.
-More NYC than Silicon Valley, this is the type of place that makes you want to dress up, sit down, and work hard.
+More NYC than Silicon Valley, this is the type of place that makes you want to dress up, sit down, and get it done.